victor-kindrat/Golden/README.md

 # golden
-One of my first projeccts
+HTML/CSS project.
+One of my first projects without adaptivity but via hover effects.
+Used background attachment to set parallax effect.
+Sudio landing page with portfolio.

+View